Table of Contents[Hide][Show]

 Immune-Boosting Remedies for Hand, Foot, and Mouth

-HFM disease is a viral infection, so antibiotics won’t work (and could be harmful).
+Since it is a viral infection, antibiotics won’t work (and could be harmful).
 Because HFM is almost always mild, treatment is more about making the patient comfortable and supporting the immune system.

 Hmm… I have some natural remedies around the house that do just that!